Table of Contents

 Treatment is achieved with an air enema, which reduces the intussusception.
 A successful reduction of the intussusception is indicated when there is a sudden flow of gas into the ileum.
 If there is only a partial reduction, the air enema can be repeated a little while later.
 An alternative to an air enema is a barium enema, but this is less effective.

 If an enema is unsuccessful, surgery is indicated.
-Surgery is also carried out in cases of suspected necrotic bowel, suggested by features such as peritonitis and septicemia.
+Surgery is also carried out in cases of a suspected necrotic bowel, suggested by features such as peritonitis and septicemia.

 Progression and Prognosis of Pediatric Intussusception